juljankrause/juljankrause.github.io/_pages/about.md

 title: About
 permalink: /
 subtitle: |
-  <a href="https://inta.gatech.edu/people/faculty">Assistant Professor of Digital Systems and International Affairs
+  <a href="https://inta.gatech.edu/people/faculty">Assistant Professor of Digital Systems and International Affairs,<br>
-  Sam Nunn School of International Affairs
+  Sam Nunn School of International Affairs,<br>
   Georgia Institute of Technology.</a>

 profile: